Meeting in person

 Guided meditation exercises can help us develop our understanding and go deeper.
 Each exercise uses the vehicle of conscious breathing to carry images which evoke various responses within us.

 As we listen to the sound of the facilitator's voice we follow our breathing.
-We do not need to think about or analyse the words of the meditation, rather we let them fall into our consciousness, like a pebble falling into a deep, still pool.
+We do not need to think about or analyze the words of the meditation, rather we let them fall into our consciousness, like a pebble falling into a deep, still pool.

 Walking meditation